jnsandhya/PhaseIIAnalysis/README.md

 # PhaseIIAnalysis
-# Used for PhaseII Studies
+# Repository for collecting recipes for standard physics objects and for analysis of simulated events with the CMS phase 2 detector

 ####################################################################################
 ```